 -

-At 3–4 years old – first comprehensive checkup
+At 3–4 years – the first complete consultation

 -